-ACADEMIC CREDIT: Credit applicable toward a degree, earned at Lincoln University, or transferred from another institution.
+ACADEMIC CREDIT: Credit applicable toward a degree, to be earned at Lincoln University, or transferred from another institution.

 ADMISSION: The acceptance of an applicant into Lincoln University.
 Admission is based on an evaluation of applicant's eligibility criteria, such as appropriate degrees or diplomas, fitting academic records, and the applicant's competence for an academic program.

-CHANGE IN REGISTRATION: the process of adding or dropping a course.
-The procedure requires the permission of the Dean and the instructor of the course.
+CHANGE IN REGISTRATION: The process of adding or dropping a course.

-CONCENTRATION: A 30-unit program for the Associate degree, a 21-unit program for the Bachelor's degree, a 12-unit program for the MBA degree, and a 27-unit program for the DBA degree, to be studied in addition to the required core courses in major field of study.
+CONCENTRATION: A 21-unit coursework for BS degree and for UT certificate, a 21-unit coursework for BA degree, a 12-unit coursework for MBA degree and a 27-unit coursework for DBA degree elected to be studied in addition to the required courses in major field of study.

 CONDITIONAL ACCEPTANCE: An admission status indicating a deficiency in the student's academic background.

 CONDITIONAL STUDENT: A student having some academic deficiency and cannot be fully accepted to the program applied.
-Suppose to remove the deficiency before receiving a regular student status.
+The deficiency needs to be removed before receiving a regular status.